 This seems to create a paradoxical situation, in which defendants have the right to introduce evidence, but that evidence may be inadmissible because there currently is no accepted scientific procedure for collecting it.

-Given the uncertainty of how the McNeal decision ultimately will affect the outcome of DUI cases in California, it is important than anyone facing a drunk driving charge work with an attorney experienced in defending these charges.
+Given the uncertainty of how the McNeal decision ultimately will affect the outcome of DUI cases in California, it is important than anyone facing a drunk driving charge works with an attorney experienced in defending these charges.
 In addition to attacking the standard partition ratio, there are other means to challenge a DUI charge.
-An experienced DUI attorney can discuss these options with you.
+An experienced DUI attorney at Ahmed & Sukaram, Attorneys at Law, can discuss these options with you.